Openet-Labs/machine-learning/auto-scaling/README.md

 #Auto Scaling Use Case
-This use case showcases rective and predictive scaling of VNFs.
+This use case showcases Reactive Auto Scaling of VNFs which is based on current input values and Predictive Auto Scaling of VNFs which is scaling based on predicted values.
+[Auto Scaling](https://en.wikipedia.org/wiki/Autoscaling)

 We use [Apache Spark](http://spark.apache.org/) as our engine.

 It supports scaling based on the following:
 * CPU Utilization %